suvinks/python-pynations/README.rst

 .. end-badges

-A python library to get information on countries
+A python library to get information on countries.
+The package has functions that enable you to download the datasets from geonames.org and also create sqlite db for the data.

+The CountryInfo class allows you to get information of any given country.
+You can use any common name used for getting data about the country.

 * Free software: MIT license